ERP vs CRM: Differences Explained

 ERP

-CRM vs ERP features & functionality
+CRM vs ERP Key Differences: Comparing Features & Functionality

 ERP or CRM for contact management

 CRMs give you a 360-degree view of all your contacts.
 This is important for maintaining great customer relations.
 You get way more details and organization than a mere spreadsheet of names.
 It shows you the full history of all customer interactions and purchases.
 It also saves any issues or complaints.
-CRMs make it easy for sales or support reps to share customer information.
-It also does real-time updates on customer profiles.
-For example, when they change their social media information.
-You can also get notifications based on user activity.

 Winner: CRM